 A ringing, swishing, or other noise in the ears or head when no external sound is present is called tinnitus.
 Usually, it's more of a nuisance than a serious medical problem.
 In rare cases, it can be a sign of an underlying medical condition that needs attention.
-About 10% of adults in the U.S. have experienced tinnitus lasting more than five minutes.
+About 10% of adults in the U.S. have experienced tinnitus lasting more than five minutes in the past year.

 Most people are unaware of the normal noises the body makes as our ambient environment masks them.
 If a person went into a soundproof booth these sounds would become evident.
 Anything that blocks the background noise of everyday life such as earwax, earplugs, or a foreign body in the ear can make people more aware of the natural sounds our body makes.

 - Fluid, infection, or disease of the middle ear bones or ear drum (tympanic membrane)

 - Damage to the microscopic endings of the hearing nerve in the inner ear, which can also occur with advanced age